Cinch RSNC Rulebook

 6.4 INCORRECT NUMBER OF CATTLE- If a run is started with more or less than the correct number of cattle, the team MUST take a re-ride.
 With the same number called, after the correct number of cattle are in the pen.

 6.5 COW LEAVES THE ARENA – At judge’s discretion a re-ride or a no time can be given if a cow leaves the arena.
-All re-rides will occur immediately using the same numbered cattle starting at 0 cattle with a new clock.
-Time can also be given on sorted cattle at the time a wrong numbered cow leaves the arena.
+All re-rides will occur immediately using the same herd with the exception of replacing the jumping cow at judges’ discretion, starting at 0 cattle with a new clock.
+Time can also be given on sorted cattle at the time a cow leaves the arena.

 Possible reasons for a judge to remove cattle: